 Counseling Services works together with other departments and student organizations in an effort to provide quality educational programming on campus.
 We are capable and willing to talk on a variety of topics including, but not limited to: Depression, Stress, Body Image Issues, Alcohol & Drug Awareness, and Domestic Violence.

 To schedule please call (865) 471-3350 or fill out a request form here.

 Online and Distant Learners

 In efforts to support our off campus learners, Counseling Services offers a Virtual Relaxation Room with interactive tools to promote relaxation and stress management as well as Tips in Success for Online Learners.
 For more information, visit our page for Online and Distant Learners.

 QPR is a suicide prevention program designed to educate the participant about the following: warning signs of suicide; how to question a person about suicide; how to persuade the person to get help; and how to refer the person to the appropriate resource.
 This suicide education and prevention program is offered on a regular basis to students, faculty, and groups.
 Part of the QPR mission is to save lives and reduce suicidal behaviors by providing innovative, practical, and proven suicide prevention training.
 “Ask a question and save a life” can make a positive difference in the life of someone you know.

 Interested in Learning More?

 To learn more about the process of counseling please refer to the FAQ page.

-If you are interested in counseling you may schedule an appointment by phone (865-471-3350), email (Jennifer Catlett, firstname.lastname@example.org or Shannon Tuell, email@example.com) or in person (at the Kathleen Manley Building).
+If you are interested in counseling you may schedule an appointment by phone (865-471-3350), email (Jennifer Catlett, firstname.lastname@example.org, Shannon Tuell, email@example.com, or Brooke Leach firstname.lastname@example.org) or in person (at the Kathleen Manley Building).